lyonva/ClassMateBot/docs/Verification/verify.md

 Successful execution of this command will assign you a verified role and give you the access to the channels.
 You will also receive a welcome message from ClassMateBot with important links related to the course.

+You can see in the images attached below that the user cannot see all the channels and cannot send messages in the general channel unless they verify.
+Once verification has been completed, the member gets the read and write permissions.
 ![image]()